THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

 A Python-based simulator for the Intel 8085 microprocessor with a graphical user interface.
 This simulator allows you to write, assemble, and execute 8085 assembly code while visualizing the CPU state, memory contents, and program execution.

+> **Note:** This project is currently under active development.
+Features and functionality may change as development progresses.

 ## Features

 - Full 8085 instruction set support